 Rev. Williams is the Pastor of Charity Baptist Church, Inc. and the President and Chief Executive Officer of Addicts Rehabilitation Center Foundation, Inc. He received an undergraduate degree from the University of Connecticut, a Master of Public Administration degree from American International College, and a Bachelor of Divinity degree from Manhattan Bible Institute.

 Ms. Wylde is the President and CEO of the Partnership for New York City, a nonprofit organization of the City’s business leaders dedicated to maintaining New York City as a center of world commerce, finance, and innovation.
 She previously was the founding President and CEO of the Housing Partnership Development Corporation.
 She is a graduate of St. Olaf College.

 Alfred J. Youngwood

 Mr. Youngwood is Of Counsel at Paul, Weiss, Rifkind, Wharton & Garrison LLP and a former chair of the firm and its Management Committee.
-Mr. Youngwood joined the firm in 1964 and became a partner in 1970, focusing on acquisitions, reorganizations, and financings involving both American and foreign business organizations through the use of corporate and partnership structures.
+Mr. Youngwood joined the firm in 1964 and became a partner in 1970, focusing on acquisitions, reorganizations, and financing involving both American and foreign business organizations through the use of corporate and partnership structures.
 He received an undergraduate degree from Yale University, an LL.B degree from Harvard Law School, and was a Fulbright Scholar in international taxation at the London School of Economics.